vasylhnatiuk/the_best_country_site/README.md

 The site where you can add your article about the country.

 # Check it out!
-Taxi service deployed to Heroku(https://the-best-country-site.herokuapp.com)
+The Best Country Site deployed to Heroku(https://the-best-country-site.herokuapp.com)

 # Installation
 Python 3 must be already installed